Sarah Sjöström

 Sarah Fredrika Sjöström (/sv/; born 17 August 1993) is a Swedish competitive swimmer specialising in the sprint freestyle and butterfly events.
 She is one of the most decorated swimmers of all time.

 As of 2024, Sjöström has won a total of 23 individual medals at long course World Championships, more than any other swimmer in history.
 She was the first female swimmer to win five individual medals at a single FINA World Aquatics Championships, a feat she accomplished in 2019.
 In 2021, Sjöström achieved a career total of over 1000 most valuable player points in the International Swimming League, becoming the first swimmer in history to do so.
 In 2022, she became the first swimmer from any country to have won a total of 28 medals at LEN European Aquatics Championships.
 She has won a total of 112 medals at Swimming World Cups.

-Sjöström is the current world record holder in the 50 metre freestyle (long course), the 100 metre freestyle (long course), and the 50 metre butterfly (long course).
-She is a former world record holder in the 100 metre butterfly (long course), 50 metre freestyle (short course), 100 metre freestyle (short course), 100 metre butterfly (short course), 200 metre freestyle (short course), and the 4×50 metre medley relay (short course).
+Sjöström is the current world record holder in the 50 metre butterfly (long course).
+She is a former world record holder in the 50 metre freestyle (long course and short course), 100 metre butterfly (long course and short course), 100 metre freestyle (long course and short course), 200 metre freestyle (short course), and the 4×50 metre medley relay (short course).
 She is the first Swedish woman to win an Olympic gold medal in swimming.
 She won the Overall Swimming World Cup in 2017 and 2018.
 In 2022, she became the first swimmer representing a country in Europe to win 10 individual World Championships gold medals.
-She currently represents Energy Standard in the International Swimming League.

 Sjöström participated in five consecutive Olympic Games, from Beijing 2008 through Paris 2024.
 She has won six Olympic medals: three gold (100 metre butterfly, 100 metre freestyle and 50 metre freestyle), two silver (200 metre freestyle and 50 metre freestyle), and one bronze (100 metre freestyle).